markolofsen/django-cfg/README.md

 Django-CFG is the production-ready configuration framework that eliminates Django's biggest pain points.
 Say goodbye to 500-line `settings.py` files and hello to type-safe, YAML-powered, intelligent configuration that just works.

-**🎯 [See it in action →](https://github.com/markolofsen/django-cfg/tree/main/django_sample)** Complete sample project with blog, shop, multi-database routing, and beautiful admin interface.
+**🎯 [See it in action →](https://github.com/markolofsen/django-cfg/tree/main/django_sample)** Complete sample project with blog, shop, newsletter campaigns, lead management, multi-database routing, and beautiful admin interface.

 ---